Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/soobin.md

 3. I have learned that we can build a model to explore the correlation between the ratings and the text.

 -- Hello Moldir!
 Thank you for your comments.
 But I am not very sure what you mean by 'corresponding words'.
-I will ask you tomorrow after class ;)
+I think I should ask you tomorrow after class ;)